 If you love exploring versatile meal ideas, you’ll appreciate how this dish fits across your meal planning—whether you’re prepping for breakfast, lunch, dinner or dessert.
 For more flavour‑packed ideas, check out our Explore our Easy One‑Pan Meals and More Family‑Friendly Recipes at Recipench.

-Ultimate Thai Basil Beef Rolls: Comfort Food Made Simple
+Ultimate Thai Basil Beef Rolls

 Equipment

-- 1 Skillet or frying pan For cooking the beef filling.
+- 1 Skillet or frying pan For cooking the beef filling

-- 1 Mixing bowl To combine beef mixture and herbs/vegetables.
+- 1 Mixing bowl To combine beef mixture and herbs/vegetables

-- 1 Cutting Board For chopping basil, garlic, vegetables.
+- 1 Cutting board For chopping basil, garlic, vegetables

-- 1 Large shallow dish For soaking the rice‑paper wrappers.
+- 1 Large shallow dish For soaking the rice-paper wrappers

-- 1 Serving platter To arrange and serve the finished rolls.
+- 1 Serving platter To arrange and serve the finished rolls

 Ingredients